openwisp/netjsonconfig/docs/source/general/goals.rst

 Federico Capoano (`@nemesisdesign <https://twitter.com/nemesisdesign>`_) has written in detail the motivations that brought us here in a blog post:
-`netjsonconfig: convert NetJSON to OpenWRT UCI
+`netjsonconfig: convert NetJSON to OpenWrt UCI
 <http://nemesisdesign.net/blog/coding/netjsonconfig-convert-netjson-to-openwrt-uci/>`_.

 Goals